 Many thanks to Sara Chana for taking the time to answer some questions!

-This is the 3rd week in Attachment Parenting month so the question for Green Moms Weekly is once again about AP.
-This week the question is: What is it about being an attached family that lends itself to a minimalist parenting style?
+What is it about being an attached family that lends itself to a minimalist parenting style?
 Are you criticized by others wondering why your children don’t “have the hottest new item?”

 I hope this post is not too redundant since I have addressed this subject many times before.